 Restorative practices are not limited to formal processes, such as restorative conferences or family group conferences, but range from informal to formal.
 On a restorative practices continuum, the informal practices include affective statements that communicate people’s feelings, as well as affective questions that cause people to reflect on how their behavior has affected others...
 Click for More

 "The 2-day workshop was a good introduction to the theory of restorative practice in schools.
-I am more mindful of my affective statements to colleagues, students and at home.
-To dive deeper, I have started reading the resources provided and look forward to the next professional learning on "Circles" next semester."
+I am more mindful of my affective statements to colleagues, students and at home."